Eventador/eventador.github.io/_documentation/getting_started_guide.md

 # Consuming from the Eventador Aggregation Interface

 The Aggregation Interface is based on PipelineDB/PostgreSQL.
 You can define a continuous view using simple SQL syntax and the views are continuously updated as data comes in from the pipeline.
-Views can be simple aggregations, time-windows, or anything else as defined by the PipelineDB syntax.
+Views can be simple aggregations, time-windows, or anything else as defined by the PipelineDB SQL syntax and functions.

 A continuous view is a view of a SQL Stream.
 The stream is automatically built when a pipeline is created and has a sample continuous view created on it.
 You can create continuous views as needed.
 The continuous view is named ```ev_sample_view``` and is available in the users database.
 The database enforces SSL and causes the client to use SSL by default.